ranchana-k/amazon-scraping-search-result/README.md

 # Files Description
 - run.py - code for scraping multiple pages
-- requirement.txt - dependencies for this projects
+- database.py - code for storing data into a database
 - amazon_search.db - data collected in the sql database form.
 You can easily open it via www.sqliteonline.com

 ![amazon_search sqlite online](/database_screenshot.JPG)